-In short, small city living offers a relaxed pace, serene environment, affordable housing, and lower cost of living.
-But, is moving the right decision for you and your family?
+In short, small city living offers a relaxed pace, a serene environment, affordable housing, and a lower cost of living.
+But is moving the right decision for you and your family?
 For example, if you live in a small city like Burbank, consider hiring a moving company in Burbank that’s licensed & insured so you can easily plan your move accordingly.

 More so, since city living and small city life are diametrically opposite of each other, you need to know the facts.
-Don’t make a rash decision based on emotions but rather think with your head and your finances.
+Don’t make rash decisions based on emotions but, think with your head and your finances.

 Essential Facts To Know When Moving To A Small City